 Designing for Identities

 The project name.ly is designed to solve a problem that I've struggled since I moved to the U.S. at three-years-old: having my Korean name butchered endlessly.
 While this seems minute, having my identity misspoken affected my school life, as multiple substitute teachers pronounced "Jung-Jin" in ways I couldn't have imagined.
-At 6, I got nasty looks when my teacher struggled to pronounce my name, and my school library card read "Jingjin".
-At 16, a substitute teacher paused before my name on the roster, then asked for "Mr. Lee", even after reading everyone's first name and last name on the list.
+At 6, my school library card read "Jingjin".
+At 16, a substitute teacher asked for "Mr. Lee", after reading everyone's first name and last name on the list.
 I had no idea what was worse: trying and failing, or not at all.

 However, it could've been worse.
 Multiple sources such as PBS, Independent, Huffington Post, and Academia all report unsettling research that state the correlation between name pronunciation and academic progress.
 And here is the problem that Angel Gonzalez(Sales), Erika Scotti-Martinez (Sales), Jitae Joseph Kim (UX), Derrick Nguyen (Front-end), and I were solving: